nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete person mechanism behaves at each step.

 Step 1.
-There currently exists some persons added to a Module.
+There currently exists 3 persons in Plannit, with 2 of them already added to a module.

 ![DeletePersonStep1ObjectDiagram](images/DeletePersonStep1ObjectDiagram.png)